Kingofhollows099/Clipboard-Cleaner/README.md

 Items containing numbers are excluded from fuzzy matching and are always deduplicated by exact match only.
 This prevents part numbers, quantities, or codes from being incorrectly collapsed.

 ---

-## Notes
-- Operations run in a fixed order regardless of which are enabled: Split → Dequantify → Deduplicate/Fuzzy → Title Case → Sort
-- Running the tool multiple times on the same input will always produce the same result
-- The window stays on top of other applications

 AI usage: Claude was used to modify the readme, as well as to debug.